lzaaldian/lzaaldian.github.io/README.md

-# lzaaldian.github.io
+# lzaaldian's blog

-A blog about my journey as a software developer [https://lzaaldian.github.io](https://lzaaldian.github.io)
+Notes about developing application in macOS